-JOHN: Two-hundred and fifty years of modernism and at the end of that, because man is trying to find the truth and says it is in human reason and it’s not from God, it’s not in revelation, he thinks that science is the key.
-He’s going to apply his mind systematically, scientifically and come up with the truth.
+JOHN: Two-hundred and fifty years of modernism and at the end of that, because man is trying to find the truth and says it’s in human reason and it’s not from God, it’s not in revelation, he thinks that science is the key.
+He’s going to apply his mind systematically, scientifically, and come up with the truth.
 And sad to say, the world gets worse, the world gets worse than it’s ever been.
 It’s bad before modernism, it’s worse during modernism.
-You have the totalitarian world, you have the people who think they now know the truth and they’re going to be...they’re going to be the dictators of the world.
+You have the totalitarian world, you have the people who think they now know the truth and they’re going to be - they’re going to be the dictators of the world.

 JOHN: All the product of modernism.
-This is the modern...this is the modern world, we have assumed what the truth is and this is it.
-And autocratic people like Hitler and Stalin and all the rest massacre people.
+This is the modern - this is the modern world, we have assumed what the truth is and this is it, and autocratic people like Hitler and Stalin and all the rest massacre people.
 Stalin kills 50 million.
 Hitler kills six million.
 And we all know the horrific story of that.
 Modernism doesn’t work.
 The Berlin Wall comes down.
-Everything crashes.
-Coincidentally in the Reagan era, I don’t think he had a lot to do with it, I think it was the seeds of destruction that were in the system and it crashes.
+Everything crashes, coincidentally, in the Reagan era.
+I don’t think he had a lot to do with it, I think it was the seeds of destruction that were in the system and it crashes.

-Now the idea is post-modernism says, we give.
+Now the idea is, post-modernism says, we give.
 There may be truth, but we can’t know it.
-We didn’t get it in our pre-modernism, we didn’t get it in modernism.
-So this is the after the fact and the answer is there might be truth...some people would say there is no universal truth, there is no absolute truth, but not all...not all post-modernism would say that.
-Post-modernism will at least say we can’t know it...we can’t know what it is.
+We didn’t get it in our pre-modernism, we didn’t get it in modernism, so this is the after-the-fact and the answer is there might be truth - some people would say there is no universal truth, there is no absolute truth, but not all.
+Not all post-modernism would say that.
+Post-modernism will at least say we can’t know it, we can’t know what it is.
 It may be from God, but we can’t know what it is.

 PHIL: That’s why these days the highest values, the sole remaining virtues are things like tolerance, ambiguity, mystery.

 PHIL: It gives people a license to invent their own religion, really.